Simplifying the Kubernetes CI/CD Pipeline

 Kubernetes Native CI/CD with Devtron

 When you're managing your pipelines with YAML, you need to write the workflow and update it repeatedly.
 Understanding YAML, examining the build process, learning different Linux commands, deploying code manually, and learning Kubernetes is hard for a developer.
-They need something intuitive, simple and doesn’t require domain expertise.
+Also, Kubernetes is not the forte of developers, and should not invest time in learning complex kubectl commands.
+Instead, an abstraction of the top of Kubernetes would be helpful and improve the developer productivity.
 Even if you don’t know much about Kubernetes deployments, you should be able to develop, execute & trigger your builds & deployments.

 This is what we are trying to solve using Devtron.
 It gives you an intuitive dashboard to help you quickly set up and manage your CI/CD pipelines on Kubernetes.
 Let's install Devtron, and set up some CI/CD pipelines to deploy our Kubernetes applications to production environments.